Pet Insurance Icon

 • Depending on the cover you choose it often covers more than just vets’ bills – including public liability and boarding fees, etc.

-• There are a wide variety of covers available allowing you to choose a pet insurance plan which suits your budget
+• There are a wide variety of covers available allowing you to choose a pet insurance plan which suits your budget.

-• Pet insurance doesn’t cover the cost of routine vet treatments (such as inoculations, deworming and check-ups, etc.)
+• Pet insurance doesn’t cover the cost of routine vet treatments (such as inoculations, deworming and check-ups, etc.).

 • Policy excesses may mean you have to contribute toward the cost of treatments, while policy limits may restrict the total amount that insurers will pay over a year or per condition.

-• You may have to settle the vets bill first before being repaid by the insurers (less any excesses or policy limits)
+• You may have to settle the vets bill first before being repaid by the insurers (less any excesses or policy limits).

 What factors might increase the cost of pet insurance premiums in the UK?

-Why has my pet insurance increased so much?
+Why has my pet insurance increased?

 Advances in diagnostic and surgical procedures, as well as rising staff salaries often drive up overall veterinary running costs, which, without subsidy, can see bills skyrocket over relatively short periods.